|

 to each other.
 It does grave injury to the dignity of its participants (actors,

-vendors, the public), since each one becomes an object of base pleasure and
+vendors, the public), since each one becomes an

-the production and distribution of pornographic materials.
+and distribution of pornographic materials

-(CCC 2354) |
+(CCC 2354). |

 Prostitution does